pilcrowonpaper/copenhagen/pages/cryptography/ecdsa.md

 0x04 || x || y
 ```

-Compressed keys are the x value with a leading `0x02` if x is even or `0x03` byte if odd.
-The y value can be calculated from x and the curve.
+Compressed keys are the x value with a leading `0x02` byte if x is even or `0x03` byte if x is odd.
+The y value can be derived from x and the curve.

 ```
 0x02 || x